 Retaining Customer Loyalty needs to be understood correctly by small brands.
 The first thing to know is that normally, by psychology, a customer is inclined to be loyal to a brand he has bought – simply because the purchase represents a choice he has made and he does not like to feel or accept that he has made a poor choice.
 His ego works in favour of his loyalty to a brand, because it will make him defend his purchase and self-validate his purchase and investment.

 Most customer loyalty failures, however, happen because something makes the customer switch his loyalty for a reason.
 He doesn’t take the decision to switch unless he is forced to regret his original decision.
-Customer loyalty for a brand is a kind of default mode, so as a business owner, one of your Content Marketing Challenges is to avoid anything that forces a customer to shift loyalties.
+Customer loyalty for a brand is a kind of default mode, so as a business owner, one of your Content Marketing & CRM challenges is to avoid anything that forces a customer to shift loyalties.
 You need to focus on increasing whatever positively affirms or reinforces a customer’s brand loyalty … and you need to decrease whatever puts off the reluctantly-departing customer!

 Facts about the post-purchase lifecycle of the consumer and the nurturing needed!

 The post-purchase lifecycle of a customer is believed to consist of three stages.
 One, there has to be a fairly substantial amount of customer satisfaction built up prior to this stage, so that satisfaction matures into loyalty.
 Subsequently thereafter, loyalty should be nurtured by the brand till it matures into advocacy … whereupon the very act of advocating a brand to other people will in itself further consolidate a customer’s loyalty to the brand he recommends to others.